DefaultRisk.com the web's biggest credit risk modeling resource.

 Dimensions of Credit Risk and Their Relationship to Economic Capital Requirements

-by Mark Carey of the Board of Governors of the Federal Reserve System
+by Mark Carey of the Federal Reserve Board

 March 15, 2000